 To the extent practicable, EGC would route the gas supply pipeline along previously disturbed rights-of-way to minimize impacts.
 However, this would still be a costly (i.e., approximately \$1 million/mi) and potentially controversial action with ecological impacts from installation of a minimum of 2.5 mi of buried 24-in. gas pipeline to the EGC ESP Site.
 An easement encompassing 30 to 40 ac would need to be graded to permit the installation of the pipeline.
 Construction impact would be minimized through the application of best management practices that minimize soil loss and restore vegetation immediately after the excavation is backfilled.
 Construction would result in the loss of some less mobile animals (e.g., frogs and turtles).
-Because these animals are common throughout the area, EGC expects negligible reduction in their population as a result of construction in the local or regional diversity of plants and animals.
+Because these animals are common throughout the area, EGC expects negligible reduction in their population as a result of construction.
+EGC does not expect that installation of a gas pipeline would create a long-term reduction in the local or regional diversity of plants and animals.
 In theory, these impacts from construction of a pipeline could be reduced or eliminated by locating the gas-fired plant at a different site adjacent to an existing pipeline.